Trial and conversion

 Step 1 — Add a payment method

 On the Billing page, click Add payment method.
 You are redirected to Stripe to enter card details and a billing address.
+This saves your card for the charge at trial end — it doesn't start the paid plan by itself.

-Step 2 — Choose a plan
+Step 2 — Confirm your plan

-Step 3 — Continue reviewing
+Step 4 — Continue reviewing

 What carries over from the trial